taunsquared/graphic-novel-thesis/ComicBookScript/2018-09-23_Character-Profiles.md

 The Automata believe true autonomy is the ability to make informed, un-coerced decisions.
 To the Automata, this implies that every member of their clan be raised with the skills and awareness required to govern themselves while co-existing with the rest of the world.
 Most members of the Automata interpret this collective awareness and responsibility to extend only towards other Earthers, and are happy to ignore the Orbiters, whom the Automata speak of dismissively as "the ones who abandoned us out of fear, who hide in their sterile coffins up in the sky."

-When Automata children are considered adults by the Clan when they become an Expert in one of their crafts: Tree Surfer (one who studies and cares for trees and plants), Water Cycler (one who studies and cares for the water and waste cycles of the Automata), and Inker (one who studies and cares for the raw eSyrup cultures, secret treasure of the Automata).
+When Automata children are considered adults by the Clan when they become an Expert in one of their crafts: Tree Surfer (one who studies and cares for trees and plants), Water Cycler (one who studies and cares for the water and waste cycles of the Automata), and Inker (one who studies and cares for the raw SynTh cultures, secret treasure of the Automata).
 When an Automata has trained and proven their competence in a craft, they undergo the Rite of the Mothers - they must travel, with a single escort, to the sacred burial caves of the Automata, where a secret spring of clean, clear water, one of the rarest things in the modern world, bursts out of the cave rock.
 There they must meditate amongst their dead ancestors for 7 days, with no food and no speech during that time.

-After 7 days, their escort helps them return to the main body of the Clan, where they receive an injection of raw eSyrup directly into their skin.
-This injection becomes their **subdermal shield**, a layer of eSyrup in their skin, which connects directly with their nervous system.
+After 7 days, their escort helps them return to the main body of the Clan, where they receive an injection of raw SynTh directly into their skin.
+This injection becomes their **subdermal shield**, a layer of SynTh in their skin, which connects directly with their nervous system.
 With guidance, discipline, and much practice, the Automata are able to modify their subdermal shield in order to give themselves protection from harmful solar radiations, to eat directly the fruits and vegetables grown in wild gardens, to drink surface water without intensive treatment and filtration, to filter the current atmosphere with their own sinuses.

 Once the subdermal shield has been fully assimilated by the individual, they are asked, "What does it mean to be Free?"
 These are the first words of every adult Automata; this is the question upon which they meditate in the sacred caves of the ancestors.
 Each Automata's answer is expected to share how they plan to spend their Year Underground - after 6 months of training on how to use their subdermal shield, Automata are expected to disguise themselves as Underground Earthers and spend a year living in the Underground Cities, to gain perspective on the Automata lifestyle and to generate closer empathy with their fellow planetside humans.